-Native American Arts and Crafts --> Native American Flute
+Native American Arts and Crafts --> Native American Flutes

-American Indian Languages American Indian Tribes What's new on our site today!
+American Indian Languages American Indian Tribes American Indian Heritage

 This Mi'kmaq carver makes traditional Woodland Indian flutes of sumac, lightning-struck cedar, and sweetgrass.

 Southwestern style Native American flutes made by a Navajo flute-carver.
 He also takes custom orders using a variety of woods, carving different animals for the flute block and cap, and so on.

 Jonah Thompson Navajo Indian Flutes|

 Another excellent Navajo carver offering pine and cedar flutes for sale.

 Handcrafted Native American wood flutes from a Kickapoo carver.

 Traditional Iroquois Indian flute bags made from fringed deerskin.

 Southwest style Native Indian flutes from Navajo flute-maker Andrew Begay.